 Once the onion is beginning to turn golden, we'll add some ginger, garlic and green chillies.

-After a few minutes, we’ll add in some tomatoes.
-We’ll cook this down well, into a jammy and well-integrated mixture, until the water dries out, the mixture becomes concentrated and the oil begins to separate along the edges.
+After a few minutes, we'll add in our tomatoes and tomato puree.
+We'll cook this down well, into a jammy mixture, until the water dries out, the mixture becomes concentrated and the oil begins to separate along the edges.
+It'll look like a thick paste by the end of it.

 Once we get to the elusive point of oil-separation (the seasoned desi cooks amongst us will KNOW how important this is), we'll add in the chicken and spices.
 We want to sauté the chicken and spices over a high heat in the masala until the chicken no longer remains pink.